top of page

 The majority of these have come to the lights on the west side of the house that faces a downward slope to a gully below.
 This is an ideal position for attracting moths and the lacewing sightings were initially a by-product of efforts to record the moths of the area.

 Generally, the internal house lights are left on, with reasonable numbers of insects coming to the windows.
-Occasionally, mostly on warm nights, a light sheet and a 250-Watt Mercury Vapour globe are used; this attracts a much larger variety of species.
+However, on most warm nights, light sheets, with a 250-Watt Mercury Vapour globe and a LepiLED light, are used, attracting a much larger variety of species.

 In the Lacewing List for the Co-op, there is a link to the iNaturalist record for each species.
 Once this is opened, more general data for the species is available by clicking on the species thumbnail icon.

 Lacewings are invertebrates that are classified in their own Order – the Neuroptera.
 They are characterised with wings that have both longitudinal and transverse veins.
 They are a varied lot with 14 families in Australia, each with at least one representative in Victoria.
-There are over 600 species in Australia and about 120 of these have been recorded in Victoria, many of them only once, or a few times.
+There are about 580 species in Australia and about 140 of these have been recorded in Victoria, many of them only once, or a few times.

 Mantis Flies – these have raptorial forelegs.
 The clear membranous wings differentiate these from the separate order of Praying Mantids.

-Antlions – most larvae make the classic inverted conical pits in sandy soil to trap ants and other insects.
+Antlions – many larvae make the classic inverted conical pits in sandy soil to trap ants and other insects.

 Owlflies – have clubbed antennae and an unusual stance with downward hanging wings.
 Larvae have very large jaws.